 3. Community Development

-As the title suggests, this is a group of financial institutions with much commitment to developing local communities.
+As the title suggests, this group of financial institutions is committed to developing local communities.
 They work together to liberate underserved areas by starting development projects.
 They fund small businesses, affordable housing projects, and nonprofits.

 The list consists of the following: